 6.1.7 Postman

-For documentation and test purposes a Postman collection was developd containing examples of working requests for developed services.
+For documentation and test purposes a Postman collection was developed containing examples of working requests for developed services.
 This enables the developers to test services easily and provides a documented example of a working request to each service endpoint.

 6.2.
 Data base

-To configure the database a single master script “CreateDB.sql” was created, and can be found on the Wiki of the project repository [31].
+To configure the database a single master script “CreateDB.sql” was created and can be found on the Wiki of the project repository [31].

 This script includes not only the creation of the model with all its tables and dependencies, but also all the triggers and store procedures that allow a robust consistency on the database on the insertion of new data.